 - Skin Soothing: Because of their gentle, delicate nature, hydrosols offer a kind of soothing “water balm” for hot skin.
 Try Lavender, Frankincense or Yarrow Hydrosol on sunburn, rashes or poison ivy.

 - General Skin Care: If you’ve got skin and it has a condition, there is sure to be a hydrosol to treat it!
 Hydrosols have a wonderful affinity with just about every skin condition from acne to diaper rash to dry, mature skin.
-Rose makes a fabulous skin toner and, according to Karen Williams of Aromatics International, Helichrysum hydrosol is helpful for fading “liver spots” that appear with age.
-I’ll take a gallon please!
+Rose makes a fabulous skin toner as well as Frankincense.

-- Mouthwash: Peppermint or Spearmint Hydrosol is fantasic for mouth care.
+- Mouthwash: Peppermint or Spearmint Hydrosol is fantastic for mouth care.

 - Hot Flashes: Mist your face and neck with a cooling hydrosol like Peppermint, Geranium, Lime or Clary Sage hydrosol.